Acidy-Cassidy/Sol-Wallet-Spawner/README.md

 Sol-Wallet-Spawner is a simple, yet powerful Node.js script designed for the Solana blockchain.
 It allows users to quickly generate multiple Solana wallets, providing both the public and private keys for each.
-This tool is perfect for developers and users looking for a fast way to create Solana wallets for testing, airdrops, or other blockchain-related projects.
+This tool is perfect for developers and users looking for a fast way to create wallets for testing, airdrops, or other blockchain-related projects.
 Features

 Easy to Use: Run the script, specify the number of wallets you want to generate, and you're done.